Rochdale Town Hall

 View project details

-The £16m redevelopment of the gothic town hall for Rochdale Council will open up the building and its external spaces to its people and visitors.
-The scheme, supported by an £8.9m grant from the national lottery heritage fund, will see the grade II-listed building’s historic rooms and features restored by conservation specialists Donald Insall Associates and its town hall square revitalised through extensive public realm improvements by Gillespies.
+Spearheaded by Rochdale Development Authority, with funding from the National Heritage Lottery Fund, the Town Hall is now undergoing a comprehensive three-phase restoration.
+The restoration will see the grade II-listed building’s historic rooms and features restored by conservation specialists Donald Insall Associates and its town hall square revitalised through extensive public realm improvements by Gillespies.